crisn2blink/AdventureWorks-Business-Intelligence-Dashboard/01-etl-data-pipeline/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── project_diagram.drawio          # Draw.io file shows the project's architecture
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow_diagram.drawio        # Draw.io file for the data flow diagram
-│   ├── sales_data_mart.drawio          # Draw.io file for data models (star schema)
-│   ├── assumptions                     # All of the assumptions that came to be part of the analysis │   ├── cleaning decisions              # Clarifications for ETL process │
+├── docs/                               # Project documentation and architecture details │   ├── measures & calculated columns   # Table explaining all of the measures & calculated columns created │   ├── business assumptions            # All of the assumptions that came to be part of the analysis │   ├── cleaning decisions              # Clarifications for ETL process │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── int_database/                   # Script for creating database
+│
 ├── tests/                              # Test scripts and quality files │